| Title: | Advice on R Package Building |

 When using the default checks = all_checks(), entire groups of

-checks can be excluded by prep name via the
+checks can be excluded by group name via the

 # Skip URL and coverage checks: